aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 # Understanding Callbacks

 Callbacks seem to be a sticking point for people new to programming.
-Put simply, callbacks are functions that are passed into another function as a parameter.
+Put simply, callbacks are functions that are passed into another function as an argument.
 With the many ways one can define a funciton in JavaScript, it's no wonder why callbacks get confusing.

 ## Anatomy of a Function

-JavaScript has many ways of defining a funciton, but they all follow a similar pattern and have the same pieces, they just look differently.
-There is more technical terminology surrounding functions, but we are going to gloss over them for now. ( If you are interested, feel free to look up "Function Declarations" and "Function Expressions" ).
+JavaScript has many ways of defining a funciton, but they all follow a similar pattern and have the same pieces, they just look a bit different.
+There is more technical terminology surrounding functions, but we are going to gloss over them for now.
+(If you are interested, feel free to look up "Function Declarations" and "Function Expressions").

 ### Normal Functions (Named Functions)

-Normal functions, are something you will see everywhere in JavaScript.
-Understanding the anatomy of these will help you understand all the other types of functions.
+Normal functions, probably the first way you learned about creating functions.
+Understanding the anatomy of these will help you understand the other types of functions as well.

 ~~~javascript
 function funkyFunction(music, isWhiteBoy) {